ZhgChg.Li

 Visibility:

-• Public: Open to everyone, no further action required.
+• Public: Visible to everyone, no additional action required.

-• Private: Private channel, ⭐️⭐️⭐️ You need to add the newly created Slack App:
+• Private: Private channel, ⭐️⭐️⭐️ You need to add the Slack App you just created:

 How to Add Slack App to a Channel: